olmallet81/GALGO-2.0/README.md

 With:
    - *objective* = objective function (function to optimize)
    - *popsize* = population size or number of chromosomes
-   - *Parameter* = template class containing parameter(s) lower and upper bound and initial value if required (the parameter pack allows to instantiate the genetic algorithms using an arbitrary number of objects of type *Parameter*)
+   - *...args* = parameters to be estimated (the parameter pack allows to instantiate the genetic algorithms using an arbitrary number of objects of type *Parameter*)
    - *nbgen* = number of generations to run
    - *output* = control for outputting results (set to false by default)